wenzelt/magic_mirror_face_recognition/README.md

 ## Connect to local Magic Mirror via SSH
 1. run this command in shell: ````ssh pi@raspberrypi.local```` and input credentials
+2. The raspi is configured with VNC viewer.
+Connect using the above address and credentials

 ## Using the module